tpoisot/ms_proba_networks/ms/maintext.md

    \label{f:app2}
 \end{figure}

 There are two striking results.
+%DG: strange way to report teh different between the null model and the data.
-First, null models consistently *underestimate* the nestedness of the 59 pollination networks, as evidenced by the fact that all
+% Makes more sense to say the data is consistently more nested than the null expectation First, null models consistently *underestimate* the nestedness of the 59 pollination networks, as evidenced by the fact that all
 $\Delta_N$ values are strictly positive.
+%DG: not clear what you mean by linear
-Second, this underestimation is *linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
+Second, this underestimation is
+*linear* between null models I and II, although null model II is always closer to the *actual* nestedness value.
+%DG: what do you mean by non-random value of the null model???
 The markedly non-random value of the null nestednesses when compared to the empirical values calls for a closer evaluation of how the results of null models are interpreted (especially since Bernoulli simulations revealed a very low variance in the simulated nestedness).
+%DG: here the mistake comes from the comparison of random trials and the analytical
+% null expectation?
 Interestingly, models III in and III out made overall *fewer* mistakes at estimating nestedness -- resp. $0.129$ and $0.123$, compared to resp. $0.219$ and $0.156$ for model I and II.
 Although the error is overall sensitive to model